-Sales strategy discussions.
+5. Coach new hires on sales strategy discussions.
 Some of your new hires won’t just be new to the company—they’ll be new to sales, too.
 And even for veteran salespeople, your approach to working with leads, prospects, and customers may be different from previous employers’.

 Selling skills videos are an important part of every employee’s onboarding experience.
 Ask your sales managers to provide an overview of your strategy, including what types of customers your organization targets, and whether you prefer to take a relationship-builder, a challenger, a problem-solver, or other approach.

-Forward-looking sales organizations are already making video a part of almost every aspect of training and communications for their reps.
+Forward-looking sales organizations are already making video a part of almost every aspect of sales training and communications for their reps.